-p) The Borrower confirms that the Borrower has lent all monies within the permitted lending policies determined under the Security and Risk Assessment Section in the prospectus.
-[Prospectus, Section 7.7]

-- q) The Borrower confirms that the Borrower has provided to the Trustee, a copy of all:

-- i) reports; accounts.

-- ii) notices; and
+- p) The Borrower confirms that the Borrower has lent all monies within the permitted lending policies determined under the Security and Risk Assessment Section in the prospectus.
+[Prospectus, Section 7.7] - q) The Borrower confirms that the Borrower has provided to the Trustee, a copy of all: - i) reports; accounts. - ii) notices; and iii) circulars sent by the Borrower or any Directors to its members, debenture holders or ASIC at the same time that it has sent the same.

-- iii) circulars

-sent by the Borrower or any Directors to its members, debenture holders or ASIC at the same time that it has sent the same.
 [Clause 6.8(i)]

 - r) The Borrower confirms that the Borrower has complied at all times with the requirements of Chapter 6CA (dealing with continuous disclosure) of the Corporations Act 2001. - s) The Borrower confirms that the Borrower has not exceeded the LVR of any loan as published in the current Prospectus or, if not published, in the abovementioned Debenture Trust Deed. - t) The Borrower confirms that the Borrower has provided to the Trustee a Six-Monthly Report of the Auditor within the specified timeframe.
 [Clause 9.4] - u) The Borrower confirms that the Borrower has made all interest and principal payments to debenture holders when they felt due.
-[Clause 9.5(a)] - v) In the three months to 31 December 2021, the Borrower confirms that the Borrower and its subsidiaries incurred a profit, as a group [Clause 9.6(b)(vii)], of \$53,828.
+[Clause 9.5(a)] - v) In the three months to 31 March 2022, the Borrower confirms that the Borrower and its subsidiaries incurred a profit, as a group [Clause 9.6(b)(vii)], of \$170,087.
+Income contributing to the profit of NBFISI has largely been derived from its servicing agreement with NBFI Green Debt Fund No. 1 Pty Ltd which is a Lender to CEP.
 As previously stated, the parent company, NBFI Holdings Pty Ltd, has taken responsibility of agreed expenses in order to alleviate financial pressure on NBFISI until the NBFISI book grows in size and revenue.
 The Borrower confirms that the Borrower nor any Guarantor has not incurred any contingent liabilities.